Jayz-lab/Wedding-Invitation-Planner/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Wireframe
 - I wanted a simple design that meets the requirement for the project.
-- I decided to do away with some of the components in the final product.
-- I learnt lots building this.

 <img src="image/final.jpg" height="550">

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Completed Project Demo<br>
+- I decided to do away with some of the components in the final product.

 https://user-images.githubusercontent.com/75114824/134806129-0ae7b5ac-3d6b-425a-bd9d-6be5ab9f2105.mp4